Number of child carers 'four times previous estimate'

 This could include sitting with the person they care for, reading to them, or taking them out for a walk.

-While these would not all necessarily be considered young carers, it is likely that many of them are providing support for family members with mental illnesses or addictions to drugs or alcohol.'No surprise'
+While these would not all necessarily be considered young carers, it is likely that many of them are providing support for family members with mental illnesses or addictions to drugs or alcohol.

 Sonia Flint, from Derbyshire and Derby City Young Carers Action for Children, said there was a "hidden group" of young carers in the latter group whose situation had a big impact on their lives.